 Alcohol also disrupts fine motor coordination and balance, often leading to injuries from falls.
 Excessive drinking can cause "blackouts" or the inability to remember events.
 Long-term heavy drinking can speed up the brain's normal aging process, resulting in early and permanent dementia.

-Chronic heavy alcohol consumption, particularly during adolescence and young adulthood, can dramatically affect bone health and may increase the risk of developing osteoporosis (loss of bone mass) later on in life.
-Osteoporosis increases the risk of fractures, especially of the hip.
+Chronic heavy alcohol consumption, particularly during adolescence and young adulthood, can dramatically affect bone health, and it may increase the risk of developing osteoporosis, with a loss of bone mass, later on in life.

 Stroke is a potentially deadly complication of binge drinking.
 Fluctuations in blood pressure and increases in platelet activation are common during the body's recovery from a binge.
 This deadly combination

-Drinking alcohol in any amount is linked to car crashes, boating accidents, bicycle incidents, falls, drowning, occupational injuries, suicide, and homicide.
-Driving ability is impaired with as little as one drink, and a drinking individual is likely to sustain a greater severity of injury with an accident.
-Alcohol use continues to be the leading cause of injuries treated in emergency departments.17
+Driving ability may be impaired with as little as one drink, and a person who drinks heavily is likely to sustain a greater severity of injury with an accident.

 No pattern of drinking is entirely risk-free, and there is no reliable method of predicting how or when an individual will be harmed as a result of the chronic heavy drinking of alcohol.

-Girls who suffer concussion in childhood could be at increased risk for abusing alcohol as adults, though the risk is reversible, according to a new study published in the Journal of Neurotrauma.
+Girls who suffer concussion in childhood could be at increased risk for abusing alcohol as adults, though the risk is reversible, according to a study published in the Journal of Neurotrauma.